jofan/batch-iterator/README.md

 **batchSize** is how many items in the list should be started simultaneously.
 Default size is 10.

+The **accumulator** is a list of the data resolved in each promise.

 ## Example
 In the example below we use the [Pageres module](https://github.com/sindresorhus/pageres)